gpakosz/.tmux/README.md

 The `master` branch targets tmux 1.9+.
 You may want to use the `1.7` or `1.8` branch.

-**Please note that tmux 1.9 and 1.9a SEGFAULT when using the maximize pane feature.
-As a consequence, the feature is disabled for those versions.**
+**Please note that upstream tmux 1.9 and 1.9a SEGFAULT when using the maximize pane feature.
+Some Linux distributions like Debian provide a patched tmux 1.9a.
+Depending on whether or not the running tmux version has a buggy swap-pane command, the maximize pane feature may be disabled.**

 Features
 --------